flightaware/tclrmq/README.md

 * __-maxReconnects__

     Integer number of reconnects to attempt before giving up.
 Defaults to 5.
+A value of 0 means infinite reconnects.
+To disable retries, pass _-autoReconnect_ as 0.

 * __-debug__